visormatt/generator/templates/demo-template/README.md

-# <%= name %>
+# <%= name %> ~ <%= customVar %>

-> Lorem, ipsum dolor sit amet consectetur adipisicing elit.
-Ad corrupti consequuntur odit repudiandae fugit itaque error autem, consequatur ratione neque, ipsum dolorum?
-Blanditiis ipsam inventore hic dolor, optio quas ipsa?

-## <%= customVar %>
+> Above is an example of how we can further customize each of the templates we create.
+This is the largest difference between this tool and the original generator.